How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Heart attacks Damaged tissue disrupts normal conduction, leading to abnormal readings.

-Note: If you see a rhythm that does not make sense, review the patient’s history and check for these causes.
-Practice with different EKGs and use dependable equipment to build your skills.
+Note: If a rhythm doesn't make sense, review the patient's history and check for these causes.

 Sample EKGs